gemlarin/navShrink/navShrink/readme.md

 #### anchorFinalPadding - number | number, default: 30

 _Set final padding for top & bottom of your anchors_

+#### logoMobileInitPadding  - number | number, default: 20

+_Set initial padding for top & bottom of your logo on mobile_

+#### logoMobileFinalPadding  - number | number, default: 10

+_Set final padding for top & bottom of your logo on mobile_

+#### logoMobileFinalHeight - number | number, default: 30

+_Set initial height for your logo on mobile_

+#### logoMobileInitHeight - number | number, default: 50

+_Set the final height for your logo on mobile_

+#### responsiveEnable - bool | bool, default: true

+_Breakpoint of the mobile nav.
+Should match your Bootstrap small breakpoint_

+#### mobileBreakpoint - number | number, default: 765

+_Breakpoint of the mobile nav.
+Should match your Bootstrap small breakpoint_

 #### logoInitPadding - number | number, default: 20